Whenever You Call (Mariah Carey song): Critical reception

 "Whenever You Call" garnered mixed reviews from music critics upon the release of Butterfly.
 Several considered the song one of the album's highlights.
 Others felt it was nondescript or predictable, given Carey's discography.
 Carey's vocal performance was a topic of commentary; some praised it as impressive or mature, while others deemed it excessive.
 Several writers considered the composition overproduced or incompatible with the album's hip-hop tracks.

 Critics remained divided on the quality of the McKnight duet.
 Some felt the track devolved into a competition between the two singers and others thought the result was effective.
 In the academic journal Popular Music and Society, Vincent Stephens said the collaboration "does not detract from nor enhance the song, though they are an appealing pair".
 AllMusic's Stephen Thomas Erlewine and The Seattle Times writer Patrick MacDonald considered the duet unremarkable.
 For Kevin Howard of The Chronicle, it was "beautiful and will break your heart".

 "Whenever You Call" also received retrospective reviews.
-Billboards Jon O'Brien named it the worst of twelve tracks on Butterfly for a perceived lack of artistic growth, while Vibe writer Preezy Brown ranked it at number eight and thought it played a valuable balancing role between Carey's new hip-hop focus and the ballads she was known for.
-In 2019, the Gay Times considered "Whenever You Call" the twelfth-best song of Carey's career, calling it "simple" as well as "classic" and "an underrated masterpiece".
+In his 2023 book Why Mariah Carey Matters, author Andrew Chan thought it was overshadowed by the hip-hop tracks on Butterfly as they showcased Carey's voice in new ways.
+Billboards Jon O'Brien named "Whenever You Call" the worst of twelve tracks on Butterfly for not showing artistic growth, while Vibe writer Preezy Brown ranked it at number eight and thought it played a valuable balancing role between Carey's new hip-hop focus and the ballads she was known for.
+In 2019, the Gay Times considered "Whenever You Call" the twelfth-best song of Carey's career and deemed it "an underrated masterpiece".
 Jessica Sager of Parade listed it on a 2020 list as among the one hundred best love songs of all time.
+The New York Times Magazine labeled "Whenever You Call" one of Carey's "five essential songs" in 2026.